Starfish-develop/Starfish/README.md

 * This also begets a need to have a proper visualization tool for a single order.
 This is Jekyll, bootstrap, etc.

+Flot works well enough, and annotations are easy.
+Use the "markings" and the "fillBetween" plugins to get this done.

 Takes as input flatchains, model.json, input.
 Goes through all region areas, and maybe at first glance just plots vertical lines on the plot.

+I feel like this should be a separate plotting routine.
+Take in `*.yaml` file, input script, load all residuals and plot the regions on top, along with error envelopes.

-* flot_region? simple Gaussian envelope (high + low) superimposed where line is?
+simple Gaussian envelope (high + low) superimposed where line is?
 (Filled areas for lines)

-* get triangle.py titles and MSFormatter working (with a simple example of a line)
-* need better way to visualize MCMC region output and errors together
-* add logic to be destroyed when current value of amplitude goes below the global kernel
+add logic to be destroyed when current value of amplitude goes below the global kernel